lowensodium/FLSUN-QQ-Robin-Nano-V3-Marlin-2.0/README.md

 ##### Known issuses:

-- Feedrate for loading needs to be increased (takes a long time to load bowden tube)
 - Filliment feedrate durring prints has not be calibrated and I think it might be slightly too high
 - Encoder is a little squirelly